3d-partons/partons/doc/markdown/partons_with_hyper-v.md

 # Network in Hyper-V {#Hyper-V_network}

-In order to get the VM connected to the internet you have to tie it to the Ethernet/Wireless NIC Card.
+In order to connect Internet in your VM you have to associate it to the Ethernet/Wireless NIC Card.
 In order to do this you have to create a Virtual Switch.

 1. Open your Hyper-V Manager.